How many immigrants are in Pennsylvania?

 Pennsylvania residents were foreign-born

-The number of foreign-born residents in Pennsylvania increased from 723K in 2011 to 925K in 2021.
-This rise occurred alongside changes in the native-born population due to births, deaths, and migration.
-Analyzing the foreign-born share of the total population offers a clearer understanding of these demographics.
-In 2021, the foreign-born population in Pennsylvania was 7.1%, lower than the national average of 13.6%, and up from 5.7% in 2011.
+The number of foreign-born residents in Pennsylvania grew from 796K in 2013 to 1.03M in 2023.
+This increase occurred alongside changes in the native-born population due to births, deaths, and people moving.
+Analyzing the foreign-born share of the total population provided a better view of these demographics.
+In Pennsylvania, the foreign-born share of the population was 8% in 2023, lower than the US overall at 14.3% for the entire country in 2023, and up from 6.2% in the state since 2013.

 Subscribe to get unbiased, data-driven insights sent to your inbox weekly.

-In 2021, the metro areas in the US with the highest and lowest foreign-born population shares were: Miami-Fort Lauderdale-Pompano Beach, FL at 41.2% (highest) and Beckley, WV at 0.8% (lowest).
-The highest and lowest among metro areas in Pennsylvania were: New York-Newark-Jersey City, NY-NJ-PA at 29.4% (highest) and Johnstown, PA at 0.9% (lowest).
+From 2018 to 2022, the metro areas (with data) in the US with the highest and lowest foreign-born population share were: Miami-Fort Lauderdale-Pompano Beach, FL at 41.5% foreign-born (highest) and Beckley, WV at 0.9% foreign-born (lowest).
+The highest and lowest among the metro areas in or connected to Pennsylvania were: New York-Newark-Jersey City, NY-NJ-PA at 29.5% foreign-born (highest) and Johnstown, PA at 1% foreign-born (lowest).

 Change location to see this data for other areas